FAQs: Rosacea and treatment options

 What are the symptoms of ocular rosacea?

 Eye dryness is an early sign.
-Latter blockage of oil glands causes inflammation and crusting around the eyelashes.
-Other symptoms include bloodshot eyes, eye irritation such as stinging, itch or sensation of a foreign body.
+Later blockage of oil glands causes inflammation and crusting around the eyelashes.
+More severe symptoms include bloodshot/red eyes, eye irritation such as stinging, itchy, or gritty sensation.
 Light sensitivity can occur as can blurring of vision.
+Consult your GP or an optician if you develop severe eye symptoms.

 How to treat ocular rosacea?

-Eye care – keeping the eyelid margin (meibomian) glands unblocked and thus eyelids clean from crust – is important.
+Eye care - keeping the eyelid margin (meibomian) glands unblocked and thus eyelids clean from crust - is important.
 This can be done by applying a warm water compress twice daily or by gently wiping with a cotton bud soaked in cooled boiled water.
-Your GP may prescribe artificial tears for dry eye and anti-biotic tablets, as for facial rosacea, to ease the inflammation.
+It may also be helpful to wear UV protection sun glasses.
+Your GP may prescribe artificial tears for dry eye and antibiotic tablets, as for facial rosacea, to ease the inflammation.
 More severe or persistent cases may be treated by an ophthalmologist.

 No, probably not.
 Smoking is associated with a reduced risk of developing rosacea.
 Of course smoking is not generally beneficial to health.